adambard/learnxinyminutes-docs/hcl.html.markdown

     }),
     tuple: tuple([int, string])
   })

   default = {
     object = { can-be-nested: true }
     tuple = [3, "cm"]
   }
 }

-// Collection types may specify type, but can also be "any". variable "list" {
+// Collection types may specify a type, but can also be "any". variable "list" {
   type: list(string)
   default = ["red", "green", "blue"]